Yandex Cloud

 • Errors: Number of API gateway access errors.
 Metrics contain the following labels:

-• stable: Events not processed by the current API Gateway release.
+• stable: Events not processed by the API Gateway current release.

 • canary: Events not processed by the canary release.